dollarshaveclub/talcum/README.md

 Talcum takes in a configuration file that defines all of the available roles and the number of actors that should take on the role.
 If there are roles available to be filled, an actor will locate a free one and set a lock on it.
 If all roles are taken, a random one will be chosen.
+The configuration file can be read in from the Consul KV store or from disk.

 ## Usage

 ```
 Usage of talcum:
   -app-name string
     	the name of the current application (default "app")
   -config-path string
     	the path to the role configuration file
   -consul-host string
     	the location of Consul (default "localhost:8500")
+  -consul-path string
+    	the path to the role configuration in Consul
   -debug
     	run in debug mode
   -lock-delay duration
-        the delay in between lock attempts (default 100ms)
+    	the delay in between lock attempts
   -selection-id string
     	the ID of the current selection (default "1")
 ```

-## Example configuration file
+## Example configuration

 ```
 [